This is our review of the best dog car seat in 2022

 - Some reviews mention the strap could be secured better

-This Snoozer luxury high back console dog car seat has a deluxe microsuede cover and is a popular choice for pet safety on car rides.
-The removable pillow is lined with snuggly sherpa and unlike most dog car seats, it attaches securely to your vehicle’s console, not the back seat, so Fido can ride shotgun
+This Snoozer luxury high-back console dog car seat has a deluxe microsuede cover and is a popular choice for pet safety on car rides.
+The removable pillow is lined with snuggly sherpa and unlike most dog car seats, it attaches securely to your vehicle’s console, not the back seat, so that Fido can ride shotgun

 Pros & Features